 3 - Redmont HotelBook a Room

 In 1925, the impressive Redmont Hotel opened its doors.
 The Redmont was ahead of its time as it had water-cooled ceiling fans and private bathrooms in all of the rooms.

-The Redmont Hotel has not only provided its guests with a nice place to stay, it has received a reputation as one of the haunted hotels in Alabama.
+The Redmont Hotel has not only provided its guests with a nice place to stay, but it has also received a reputation as one of the most haunted hotels in Alabama.

 Other people believe that the ghost of Clifford Stiles haunted the hotel as well.
 Whether or not this is true there is some unusual activity that takes place around the hotel.

 One of the cutest ghosts reported around the hotel is that of a little dog.
 He apparently enjoys roaming the hallways.